AraKippa/surfs_up/README.md

 # surfs_up

-Today we'll look at the key differences in weather between June and December and I will also proide two recommendations for further analysis.
+Today we'll look at the key differences in temperatures between June and December in Oaho and I will also provide two recommendations for further analysis.

-Results: Provide a bulleted list with three major points from the two analysis deliverables.
-Use images as support where needed.
+Based on the data gathered from the Hawaii weather stations, the June and December weather indicate Oahu as a great location for a surf and ice cream shop.
+Temperatures in both June and December are extremely pleasant.
+Here is a look at the weather averages for June.
+[June temperatures graph](/June_temps.png).
+For a more numerical view, here is a table of the average June temperatures with highs and lows.
+[June stats_table](/June_stats.png).
+Now if we look at the [December_temperature_graph](Dec_temps.png) and the [December stats table](Dec_stats.png), we see the numbers are extremely similar.
+This seems to indicate this shop with have year round viability.
-Summary: Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.
+Based soley on this temperature data, this seems like a great pick for a surf and ice cream shop.
+However, I would caution looking at some other weather data first.
+Precipitation and wind will affect both the waves for the surfers and the buying habits of ice cream afficianados.
+Also, I would look for typhoon information.
+Still, it's a good start.